Child Visitation in Pakistan

 - Any Sureties that need to be given

 - In some instances, Penalties and Fines for non-conformation of order and/or Implementation of order (i.e. the allocation of a Bailiff with Police assistance to summon the Custodial Parent to court) NOTE – This is usually added if and when the Custodial Parent does not follow the order of the court.

-The Custodial / Non-Custodial Parent can make an application to take the child abroad, or even to add the childs name to the Exit Control List (ECL) to ensure avoidance of Parental Abduction.
+The Non-Custodial Parent can make an application to take the child abroad or even to add the child’s name to the Exit Control List (ECL) to ensure avoidance of Parental Abduction.

 What are the Consequences of the Visitation Schedule not being followed?

-As a Non-Custodial Parent, it will demonstrate to the court that you have no real interest to see your child.
-The court could dismiss the visitation schedule altogether, as well as fine you for non-compliance of the Court Order.
+As a Non-Custodial Parent, if you do not follow the visitation schedule, it will demonstrate to the court that you have no real interest to see your child.
+The court could dismiss the visitation schedule altogether, as well as fine you for non-compliance with the Court Order.

-In events where a visitation is missed, evidence may be presented (i.e. Medical Certificate) to ensure that no non-compliance procedure is initiated.
+In events where visitation is missed for good reason, evidence may be presented (i.e. Medical Certificate) to ensure a compensatory visit is arranged.

 What if a Child Visitation is disturbed due to harassment?